mechero/code-quality-game/README.md

 ## Contribute

-If you like this project please star it, that at least helps me get a boost of motivation.
-You can also [buy me a coffee](https://www.buymeacoffee.com/ZyLJNUR).
+If you like this project you can [become a patron](https://www.patreon.com/quboo) and get some benefits.
+You can also star it on GitHub.